Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - Steps
         - Create Linux VM
         - Create MYSQL Container.
 You will likely also have a separate application container
-        - Deploy a custom MYSQL container and the application container to an Azure container instance using Azure Kubernetes
+        - Deploy a custom MYSQL container and the application container to an Azure Container instance using Azure Kubernetes